Code Black (DJ)

-Corey Soljan (born 1987 in Sydney), better known by his artistic name Code Black, is an Australian hardstyle-DJ and music producer.
+Corey Soljan (born 1987), better known by his artistic name Code Black, is an Australian hardstyle-DJ and music producer.

 As a member of the act Bioweapon, along with Audiofreq, he travelled the world.
 Finding success in the Netherlands, he began a solo career stopping his duo act in 2011.
 He has played at various events including Mysteryland, Tomorrowland, HardBass, Decibel, Euphoria and both of the Defqon.1 music festivals held in The Netherlands and Australia.
 He mainly produces and plays euphoric hardstyle tracks, but also produces and plays some rawstyle tracks.

+Career

+2008-2011: Rise of Bioweapon, Subsequent Split

+Corey Soljan met Sam Gonzalez in Sydney in the late 2000s.
+They started producing as a new duo act titled Bioweapon in 2008.
+Prior to producing hardstyle, the pair had experimented with producing a number of hard-dance sounds, and had a number of other aliases.
+They produced a handful of popular tracks which were released on the "Aussie Hardstyle" label.

+After gaining the attention of Scantraxx Recordz, and releasing more popular tracks, the pair secured a move to the Netherlands, the locus of the hardstyle scene.
+They would go on to play at a number of popular events, such as Bassleader in 2010.
+However, shortly after their move, and a packed festival season in 2011 where they played 40 events, the duo went their separate ways at the end of the year.
+They later explained that they felt they were experiencing a lot of pressure, both as friends and roommates, but also professionally and artistically.
+Soljan and Gonzalez had diverging visions for their respective projects, putting strain on their collaborative efforts until they had no choice but to separate, not only as collaborators but also as friends.

-Code Black's solo career began when he was signed to the label Fusion Records at the end of 2011.
-His first solo release, "Red Planet" in the same year, had great success within the hardstyle community.
-Arguably his most successful release, "Brighter Day" in 2013, reached number 28 on the Dutch Dance Chart.
+Soljan subsequently signed with Fusion Records at the end of 2011, under the alias Code Black.
+His first solo release, "Red Planet" in the same year, experienced great success within the hardstyle community.